Firestar (Marvel Comics): Ultimate Marvel

 Spider-Man quickly follows her there, and to convince her of his words, he reveals his true identity.
 She is greatly moved by this and refers to him as an "amazing friend".
 Swayed, Liz then thinks it might be cool to join the X-Men, leaving for the mansion alongside Iceman.
 The issue ends with a flashback that reveals that Liz's father is in fact the Blob.
 It was revealed in Ultimate X-Men #94 that Liz has chosen the codename Firestar, and has some control of her powers.

 Liz Allan was believed to have been missing in action after Ultimatum, but survived and is featured in Ultimate X beginning with issue #4.
 In this issue, it is revealed she, her mother and her newfound half-brother Teddy (and son of the Blob) try to make a fresh start in California.
 She often teases Teddy because, as she says, he reminds her of her father, though her mother speculates it might be because he reminds her of what she is.
 When Teddy's friend kills the high school's principal, Teddy's powers manifest, and the situation goes awry.
 When approached by Jean Grey's Tomorrow People and Quicksilver's Brotherhood, Liz chooses to follow Jean whereas Teddy joins Quicksilver.
 After briefly working with the team, she settles in Tian, a safe haven for mutants, until its destruction.
 She then rejoins the X-Men.
 She also attended a small party that commemorated Peter a few years after his death with Iceman and Human Torch.

+Sins of Sinister

+A specially designed mutant amalgam by the designation, Chimera, used Angelica Jones' DNA template in the production and implementation by the Quiet Council after it'd been corrupted by Sinister's machinations.
+The Fusee entity utilized Firestar's Nuclear Fission & Weak Force alternation powers in conjunction with the genetic gifts pertaining to other gene donors in its function as a living dirty bomb, meant to shatter planets during Krakoa's galactic conquests.